tommyfeeley/tommyfeeley/README.md

 - 👋 Hi, I’m Tommy Feeley.
 I'm a computer science senior at Rutgers University seeking employment after graduating May 2024!
-- 📫 How to reach me Twitter @TommyFeeley, discord tommyfeel
+- 📫 How to reach me Twitter @TommyFeeley, discord tommyfeel, feeleytommy@gmail.com

 <!---
 tommyfeeley/tommyfeeley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.